 Know your symptoms.
 Use our online tool to create a list of your specific symptoms to show your health care provider; this can be a good place to begin the conversation.

-List your medications It’s important that your health care provider know about all the medications you are taking.
+List your medications.
+It’s important that your health care provider knows about all the medications you are taking.

 Do your homework.
 Learn about the treatment options available; make a list of questions for your health care provider.